lukso-network/LIPs/LSPs/LSP-9-Vault.md

 function renounceOwnership() external;
 ```

-This function is part of the [LSP14] specification.
+This function is part of the [LSP14] specification with additional requirements as follows:

+- MUST override the LSP14 Type IDs triggered by using `renounceOwnership(..)` to the ones below:

+  - `keccak256('LSP9OwnershipTransferred_SenderNotification')` > `0x0c622e58e6b7089ae35f1af1c86d997be92fcdd8c9509652022d41aa65169471`

 #### batchCalls